antondc/data-structures-and-algorithms/src/algorithms/01_sorting/03_insertion_sort/insertion_sort.md

 # Insertion Sort

-Insertion Sort is a simple and efficient sorting algorithm that builds the sorted array one element at a time by inserting each element into its correct position.
+Simple and efficient sorting algorithm that builds the sorted array one element at a time by inserting each element into its correct position.

 ## Pseudocode